-Want to stay somewhere near, you already know who to call on 01969 663559 or check availability on our website.
-Look forward to hearing from you!
+If you would like to stay somewhere near, you already know who to call on 01969 663559 or check availability on our website.
+We very much look forward to hearing from you!